BradipoCoder/D7MimemailEnhancer/readme.md

  will be interrupted just before the mail would be sent out showing you the final mail message with your templates and stylesheets applied.

+Make sure you disable this when you are done ;)